A future without chlamydia? What’s happening in the world of STI vaccinations

 We know it can be done.
-Vaccinations have been successfully developed for bacterial infections including cholera, tuberculosis and tetanus, and viral infections from the human papilloma virus (HPV) types 16 and 18 to hepatitis A and B.
+Vaccinations have been successfully developed for bacterial infections including cholera, tuberculosis and tetanus, and viral infections from the human papilloma virus (HPV) types 16 and 18 to hepatitis A and hepatitis B.

 The good news is that research is underway (and has been for decades) to develop vaccines to prevent many of these infections.
 Are we getting closer to the possibility of a future without these STIs?